6 of the Best Tools for Baby Led Weaning

 The Doidy cup is angled, with handles.

-Small plastic shot glasses or small plastic Tupperware “tea set” cups work great too.
+Small plastic shot glasses or small plastic Tupperware “tea set” cups also work.

 Books & Recipes

-Of course I’m partial to my own book “The Parents’ Guide to Baby led Weaning”.
-Which also contains 125 recipes – 25 to get your baby started, and 125 recipes for the whole family!
+Of course, I’m partial to my own book, “The Parents’ Guide to Baby-led Weaning”.
+It also contains 125 recipes – 25 to get your baby started, and 125 recipes for the whole family!
 You can grab it in bookstores or on Amazon here.

 No Comments